How to Rent a Scooter in Thailand (2026): A Complete Guide

 Should I leave my passport as a deposit?

-No. Choose agencies that accept a copy and cash deposit instead.
+No. Never.
+Reputable agencies accept a copy and a cash deposit.

 Does my travel insurance cover scooter accidents?

-Only if you have the proper license.
-Always check the fine print for exclusions.
+Only if you hold the proper license and adhere to all local laws.
+Check your policy’s fine print for exclusions.

 📘 Thai Transport Glossary

-• Por Ror Bor: Mandatory basic insurance for vehicles in Thailand
+• Por Ror Bor: Mandatory basic third-party insurance for vehicles in Thailand.

 How useful was this post?